-PEH 182 YOGA FOR FITNESS II2(0-4) Normally Offered: SP This course incorporates powerful poses with relaxation poses.
+This course incorporates powerful poses with relaxation poses.
 The sequential order allows for flowing movements designed to increase flexibility, strength and balance.
 The poses will build on skills acquired in PEH 181 Yoga for Fitness I and, therefore, will be more advanced.

-PEH 247 ADVANCED KARATE TANG SOO DO II level in Tang Soo Do.
+Continuation of the study and practice of Tang Soo Do Karate.
+Students may train and test for the next belt level in Tang Soo Do.

 Prerequisite: PEH 162 or instructor permission.

-PEH 263 WORKPLACE FIRST AID/CPR/AED1(1-0) Normally Offered: F, SP This course seeks to help participants identify and eliminate potentially hazardous conditions in their environment, recognize emergencies and make appropriate decisions for first aid care.
+PEH 263 WORKPLACE FIRST AID/CPR/AED 1(1-0) Normally Offered: F, SP

+This course seeks to help participants identify and eliminate potentially hazardous conditions in their environment, recognize emergencies and make appropriate decisions for first aid care.
 It teaches the knowledge and skills that individuals in the workplace need to know to give immediate care to an ill or injured person until more advanced medical care arrives.
 Students who successfully complete this course according to American Red Cross standards will receive adult, child, and infant First Aid, CPR and AED certification.

-PEH 264 COMMUNITY FIRST AID/CPR/AED (BLS)1(1-0) Normally Offered: F, SP, SU This course seeks to help participants identify and eliminate potentially hazardous conditions in their environment, recognize emergencies and make appropriate decisions for first aid care.
+This course seeks to help participants identify and eliminate potentially hazardous conditions in their environment, recognize emergencies and make appropriate decisions for first aid care.
 It teaches the knowledge and skills that individuals in the community need to know to give immediate care to an ill or injured person until more advanced medical care arrives.
 Students who successfully complete this course according to American Heart Association standards will receive adult, child, and infant First Aid, CPR and AED certification.
 There is a separate course fee for this course.

+PREFORMING ARTS

+This course will introduce the student to the basic components in ballet and jazz techniques.

-PERFORMING ARTS PFA 101 INTRODUCTION TO DANCE PFA 102 DANCE II Normally Offered: On Demand Continues the curriculum in dance principles in creative and contemporary movement, ballet basics and jazz techniques from Dance I. Prerequisite: PFA 101 or instructor permission.
-PFA 108 ACTING I3(3-0) Normally Offered: F, SP Acting I will focus on improvisation, creative dramatics and basic acting skills.
-PFA 110 ACTING II3(3-0) Normally Offered: F, SP Acting II continues to develop improvisational and creative dramatic skills for more complex performance situations.
-In addition, Acting II will introduce students to scene study utilizing Stanislavski techniques for performance of scripted material.
+Continues the curriculum in dance principles in creative and contemporary movement, ballet basics and jazz techniques from Dance I.

+Prerequisite: PFA 101 or instructor permission.